Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

-Do you have a lists of records you're actively pursuing, rarities etc?
+Do you have a list of records you're actively pursuing, rarities etc?

 Yeah on Discogs I have a list of stuff I want, for when it comes back in.
 One thing I realised is, I'm a real fan of rave music and I like finding the compilations.
 20 odd records on a double LP.
-There’s some really good ones you can get, specially the ones from Europe.
+There are some really good ones you can get, especially the ones from Europe.
 You usually get a really wide assortment of tracks on there - like an anthology of techno, from very obscure records to guilty pleasure kind of stuff.